by Nicki Ferguson, Sydney

 Love is always there to support us, we just don’t always allow ourselves to feel it.
 The lack of loving support that I used to have for myself, and the (sometimes bumpy) journey of re-discovering that support, is the main gist of this post.

 I listen to Universal Medicine audio presentations often.
 They help bring me back to my truest self as a reminder of what I, in truth, already know about the world – how it feels from the inside and how it behaves on the out.
-I also see Katie Walls, Esoteric Practitioner, Gentle Rhythms.
+I also see an Esoteric Practitioner.

 I’ve been pondering about a contribution to this blog for a few months now.
 Partly because I want to feel like I am in a good space to contribute… that is, connected to love and able to write from a place of love so that love is the energetic imprint clearly marked on my words.
 But that’s where I come undone… this idealistic desire to be in a ‘perfect’ space to be able to express my truth.

-The other thing I would like to share is how immensely grateful I am to have found my way to the Universal Medicine presentations and my Esoteric healing sessions with Katie.
+The other thing I would like to share is how immensely grateful I am to have found my way to the Universal Medicine presentations and my Esoteric healing sessions.
 I get the opportunity to reconnect to love and what it feels like to embody it, especially when I’m in contact with others who live connected to love.

 I’ve lived esoterically in some ways all my life: I recognise in hindsight that I was drawn to (especially pre-teen years) living a soulful, present life.
 I was aware of how precious life is, how powerful and cleansing nature can be.
 What I didn’t get so much was other humans and my seemingly complex reactions to them.
 As I grew I got more confused with the world and all its double meanings and undisputed loveless practices.
 I felt less stillness and more chaos as I tried to navigate my way through other people’s expectations and energetic nuisances.
 I started to withdraw to a point where I wouldn’t hug or touch friends or family – for no apparent or logical reason other than it just didn’t feel right.
 And so, as I held back expressing my love through touch, word and movement, I started to hurt.